 - Lightly oil a bowl and place dough inside.
 Cover and let rise in a warm space for 45 minutes or until it doubles in size.

 - Place a few paper towels on a plate and set next to your water bath.
-You will also need a lightly greased baking sheet.
+You will also need a parchment lined or lightly greased baking sheet.

 - Divide the dough into 8 equal pieces.

-- Roll each portion into a 3 foot long rope.
+- Roll each portion into a dough ball, then roll and stretch to make 3 foot long rope.
 (Remember making snakes with Play-Doh when you were younger?
 It’s time to put those skills to action again!)

-- Pick up both ends of the dough and give it a little spin so the middle of the dough spins around.
+- Pick up both ends of the dough and give it a little spin so the middle of the dough spins around itself.

 - Then flip the twisted ends down toward you to create the traditional pretzel look.
 Pinch the ends in place.

-- Dip the pretzel in the water bath and let drip on the paper towel for any excess water to drain off.
+- Dip the pretzel in the baking soda bath and let drip on the paper towel for any excess water to drain off.

-- Place the pretzels on your baking sheet.
+- Place the pretzels on your baking sheet and sprinkle with coarse salt.

 - Bake pretzels for 4 minutes.
 Then turn the baking sheet and cook for 5 more minutes.
 When golden brown the pretzels are done.

 - Melt the butter.
-Brush over the pretzels and sprinkle with salt.*
+Then baste the pretzels with the melted butter.

 Notes